Social Work Courses

 SW 246 Human Behavior in the Social Environment

 Humans relate to one another in families, groups, organizations and communities.
 Through social systems, cross-cultural, strengths and other theoretical perspectives, students apply prerequisite and advanced content material from biology, sociology, and psychology to assess situations encountered by social workers.
-Diverse examples are drawn from literature – Love in theDriest SeasonThe Color of WaterA Poison Stronger than Love and from students’ autobiographies.
+Diverse examples are drawn from literature — Love in the Driest Season, The Color of Water, A Poison Stronger than Love and from students’ autobiographies.
 Prerequisites: Sociology 121, Psychology 241, and Biology 123 or 243; open to non-majors by permission of chair only.
 Offered annually in the fall semester.

 SW 254 Inclusive Practice: Individuals and Families

-Social work majors study the “how-to” of social work practice, particularly intercultural communication.
+Social work majors study the methods and skills of social work practice, particularly intercultural communication.
 They describe strengths and problems of diverse individuals and families; frame goals and plans for change utilizing the planned change process and the systems perspective; and use ethical decision-making, informed by the scientific method, grounded in the liberal arts, and concerned with social justice.
 Students demonstrate learning in videotaped role playing and have an agency interviewing experience.
 Prerequisites: Social Work 221 and concurrent enrollment in Social Work 246.
 Offered annually in the fall semester.

 SW 258 Social Policy

 Immigration policy and welfare reform exemplify how society’s values and needs translate into policies and programs.
 Social workers work for justice by creating, implementing, and evaluating policies in health, employment, housing, and child welfare.
 Students study policy formation and analysis that reflect interests and powers of diverse groups as well as economic and social needs of certain populations at risk.
 The course emphasizes policy impact on women, people in poverty, African-Americans, gay men and lesbians, and Latinos.
 Open to non-majors by permission of instructor.
 Offered annually in the spring semester.
-Counts towards American studies major and biomedical studies concentration.
+Counts towards American studies major and bio-medical studies concentration.

 SW 261 Inclusive Practice: Groups, Organizations and Communities

 Social work majors continue the methods and skills of generalist practice.
 They assess strengths and problems of diverse groups, organizations and communities and use the systems perspective to help client systems frame goals and plans for social change.
-Students scientifically assess macrosystems and develop plans for implementing change that are reflective, scientific, just, and grounded in the liberal arts.
+Students scientifically assess macro-systems and develop plans for implementing change that are reflective, scientific, just, and grounded in the liberal arts.
 Prerequisite: Social Work 254.
 Offered annually in the spring semester.

-SW 274 Evaluation of Social Work Practice and Programs
+SW 274 Research Methods in Social Work

 Social work majors study scientific approaches to building knowledge for generalist practice and assessing effectiveness and efficiency of both individual practice and social service programs.
 Students learn to assess needs and progress, design case interventions, measure client satisfaction and assess program outcomes.
 They evaluate elements of practice with diverse clients and portions of programs with which they are familiar and apply ethical standards to scientific inquiry.
 Open to non-majors by permission of instructor.
 Offered annually in the spring semester.